fbpx

 Clinical Phase

-The clinical year will also consist of 12 months, three trimesters of 16 weeks each, of course work further developing the skills necessary to practice medicine as well as evaluating medical literature and participation in an applied thesis project.
-Following the 16 weeks, a week of intensive education occurs including panel presentations, lectures, and testing.
-The last trimester of the clinical year is 17 weeks adding a week of board preparation, testing, and program completion requirements.
+The clinical year will also consist of 12 months of clinical rotations and coursework, further developing the skills necessary to practice medicine.
+The clinical year is also focused on evaluating medical literature and participation in an applied thesis project.
+During the last week of each trimester, students will return to campus for a week of intensive education, including panel presentations, lectures, and testing.
+The last trimester of the clinical year is 17 weeks for the addition of a week of testing, board preparation, and program completion requirements.
+During the clinical year, students complete nine Supervised Clinical Practice Experiences (SCPEs), organized as three 5-week rotations per trimester.
+These include seven core rotations and two electives, which may occur in any order.
+The core rotations include Family Medicine, Internal Medicine, Surgery, Emergency Medicine, Pediatrics, Women’s Health, and Behavioral Health.

-The clinical year of education will use the knowledge and skills developed in the didactic year to prepare students to complete NCCPA board certification and begin the clinical practice of medicine as graduate PAs.
+Additionally, the PA Graduate Seminar course reinforces didactic learning, supports assessment and professional development, and introduces research methods for the applied thesis.
+The clinical year of education will use the knowledge and skills developed in the didactic year to prepare students to complete NCCPA board certification and begin the clinical practice of medicine as entry-level PAs.
 Prior to graduation, summative examinations will ensure the competency of all graduates in the areas of:

-• Clinical and technical skills
+• Clinical and Technical Skills

-• Clinical reasoning and problem-solving abilities
+• Clinical Reasoning and Problem-Solving Abilities

-• Interpersonal skills
+• Interpersonal Skills

-• Medical knowledge
+• Medical Knowledge

-• Professional behaviors
+• Professional Behaviors

 600s – Supervised Clinical Practice Experiences, three total (15)

-611 – Graduate Seminar I (1)
+611 – PA Graduate Seminar I (1)

 600s – Supervised Clinical Practice Experiences, three total (15)

-612 – Graduate Seminar II (1)
+612 – PA Graduate Seminar II (1)

 600s – Supervised Clinical Practice Experiences, three total (15)

-613 – Graduate Seminar III (1)
+613 – PA Graduate Seminar III (1)

 601 – Behavioral Health (5)